pydio/pydio-doc-admin-guide/7_advanced/1_migration.md

 #### Data

 Install and start Pydio Cells as usual on the target machine.
-Please [visit our documentation for more information](./installation-guides).

 In Pydio 8, the data is located by default in a *data* folder (e.g.: /var/lib/pydio/data/) or /var/www/html/data/).
 However, you may have other workspaces which point to other location such as /mnt/data.